gagolews/clustering-benchmarks/.devel/sphinx/index.md

 However, it is not rare for research papers/graduate theses to **consider only a small number of datasets**.
 We regularly come across the same 5–10 test problems from the UCI database.
-This is obviously too few to make any evaluation rigorous enough.
+This is obviously too few to make any evaluation rigorous enough and may lead to overfitting {cite}`overoptimistic,ullmanframework,whitepaperclust`.

 Other authors propose their own datasets, but do not test their methods against other benchmark suites.
 This might lead to biased conclusions.